Dali Ancient Town, also known as Yu Town, lies at the foot of Cangshan Mountain in the west and faces Erhai Lake in the east.

 Dali old town is located 13 kilometers from Xiaguan with Taihe Village in between with imposing gate towers and beautiful scenery.
 It was initially built in 1382 during the Ming Dynasty.
 According to historical documents, the town had great dimensions, extending for 12 kilometers.
 The wall was 2.5 zhang (roughly 8 meters) tall, and 2 zhang (roughly 7 meters) thick; gate towers in the east, west, south, and north were called Tonghai, Cangshan, Chengen, and Anyuan respectively.
 Watchtowers at the corners of the city wall were named Yingchuan, Xiping, Kongming, and Changqing respectively.

 This town had a chessboard layout with five streets from south to north and eight lanes from east to west.
 At present, most of these structures are extinct, and some are faintly visible.
-The existing wall is a part from south to north, and the South Gate Tower was rebuilt in 1982.
+The existing wall is apart from south to north, and the South Gate Tower was rebuilt in 1982.
 The word “Dali” at the top of the gate was inscribed by Guo Moruo, an eminent Chinese scholar.

-Dali Ancient Town is one of the first batch of 24 historical and cultural cities approved by the State Council in February 1982, and also one of the key 44 scenic areas nationwide.
+Dali Ancient Town is one of the first batches of 24 historical and cultural cities approved by the State Council in February 1982, and also one of the key 44 scenic areas nationwide.
 There are many important cultural relics, including ancient towns, pagodas, and tablets with 4 under national protection, and 19 under provincial protection.
 Ancient towns refer to Taihe Town, Yangjumie Town, Dali Town (the present Xizhou), Longwei Town (the present Xiaguan), and Dali Town.
-Ancient pagodas are Three Pagodas of Chongsheng Monastery, the Mono Pagoda of Hongsheng Temple, the Python Skeleton Pagoda, and the Fish Bone Pagoda.
+Ancient pagodas are the Three Pagodas of Chongsheng Monastery, the Mono Pagoda of Hongsheng Temple, the Python Skeleton Pagoda, and the Fish Bone Pagoda.

 Tablets include Ancient Nanzhao Stele, Tablet in Memory of the Conquest of Yunnan by the First Emperor of the Yuan Dynasty, tablet clusters of Wuhua Tower, and Shanhua Tablet.
 Besides, long history has cultivated many famous people: Pi Luoge, the fourth king of Nanzhao Kingdom, Ge Luofeng, the fifth, and Feng Jiayi, the sixth; Zhenghui, a Prime Minster; Duan Siping, the first king of Dali Kingdom; Zhang Shengwen, a painter; Yang Fu, Yang Shiyun, and Li Yuanyang, men of letters; Li Xieyi and Zhang Yaozeng, revolutionaries in modern times; Yang Jie, a military theoretician; Zhou Baozhong, leader of the Northeast United Army against Japanese Invasion.